Slumping technology stocks pull Wall Street lower

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Tuesday, weighed down by a big decline in tech heavyweights over concerns about persistently rising inflation’s impact to their bottom lines.
+NEW YORK (AP) — Stocks fell broadly on Wall Street in afternooon trading Tuesday, weighed down by a pullback in big technology companies, amid mounting worries that persistently high inflation will dim corporate profits.

 Technology and communications stocks, with their lofty values, tend to have an outsize influence on the market.
 The sectors have been responsible for much of the volatility the market has seen recently as well as a the broad decline the market’s major indexes have seen since early April as investors worry about the impact of rising inflation on businesses and consumers.

 Falling bond yields weighed on banks, which rely on higher yields to charge more lucrative interest on loans.
-Citigroup fell 1.3%.
+Wells Fargo fell 1.6%.

 The pile of concerns weighing on the market has pushed the benchmark S&P 500 to the brink of a bear market, which is when an index falls 20% from its most recent record high.
 It is down roughly 18.5% from its record high set earlier this year.